The coast of northern Norway: hiking and wild camping Kvaløya and Senja

 Camping one last night in Narvik before catching the night train back home

 On my journey back home, instead of booking a hotel room, after eating a pizza I wandered around the industrial city of Narvik to look for a possible camping place.
 I found a nice park right by the fjord where several other people had already had pitched their tents.
-Everyone stayed up very late, enjoying a drink or even a swim while watching the sunset across the fjord.
-There were public toilets, fireplaces and picnic tables, and everyone was considerate of each other and kept the place clean.
-You have to love Norway (and other countries with established public access rights) for being able to do this.
-So many opportunities for connection with nature and other people have vanished with the privatisation of land, and we barely even know how much we have lost.
-It really is quite sad.
+Everyone stayed up very late, enjoying a drink or even a swim while watching the sun setting across the fjord.
+There were public toilets, fireplaces and picnic tables, and everyone was considerate of each other and cleaned up after themselves.
+Much love to Norway (and other countries with established public access rights) for being able to do this.
+So many opportunities for connection with nature and other people have vanished with the privatisation and fencing off land, and it makes me sad to think of how much we have lost.

 Comments